Finite fields whose members are the sum of a potent and a 5-potent: Proof of Conjecture 1

-Unlike in the previous subsection, we cannot obtain lower bounds for each term here, since they may not be real.
+Unlike in the preceding subsection, we cannot obtain lower bounds for each term here as they may not be real.
 However, we can still use Lemma \ref{2.2} to estimate their modulus.
-For example,
+For example, one finds that